ThomasKaiser/Knowledge/articles/Quick_Review_of_RPi_Zero_2_W.md

 Quick test using `iperf3` using a direct connection (important to get link local addresses so measurements will not be negatively affected by a network stack trying to route packets through Wi-Fi since both devices are connected to the same wireless network) between Zero 2 and MacBook shows the following numbers:

-  * Incoming: stable 338 Mbits/sec utilising `cpu0` at 55%-60% (at 1000 MHz) and 2380mW (+1620mW compared to idle w/o USB NIC)
+  * Incoming: stable 338 Mbits/sec utilising `cpu0` at 55%-60% (at 1000 MHz) and ~2380mW consumption (+1620mW compared to idle w/o USB NIC)
-  * Outgoing: stable 311 MBits/sec with a CPU utilization less than 10% (at 1000 MHz) and 2200mW (+1440mW compared to idle w/o USB NIC)
+  * Outgoing: stable 311 MBits/sec with a CPU utilization less than 10% (at 1000 MHz) and ~2200mW consumption (+1440mW compared to idle w/o USB NIC)

+These are pretty good throughput numbers for USB2 attached GbE, at least faster than what you get with [RPi 3B+ and its crippled network chip](https://forums.raspberrypi.com/viewtopic.php?t=208512).

     pi@raspberrypi:~ $ iperf3 -c mac-tk.local ; iperf3 -R -c mac-tk.local
     Connecting to host mac-tk.local, port 5201